turboapps/docs/server/hub_server/advanced_topics.md

 };
 ```

 Submit a POST request to the web service with the configuration json string, note the required request headers of `Content-Type` and `X-Config-Api-Key`.
-The response json contains set of turbo urls that can be used to execute the application from the browser, for example:
+The response json contains a set of turbo urls that can be used to execute the application from the browser, for example:

 ```
 {